Fireball Island: Rules

 The game mechanics in Fireball Island are moderately complex, requiring both skill and luck to win.
 The object of the game is to escape the island with the jewel, which must first be stolen from the top of the mountain on which Vul-Kar sits.
 There is only one jewel, so once a player grabs it they become the target of the others.
 The jewel may change hands many times during the course of a game.

 Restoration Games

 An updated version of the game has been produced by Restoration Games, a company that has previously produced restored versions of other games including Stop Thief, Downforce, and Indulgence.
 The game reboot is called Fireball Island: The Curse of Vul-Kar and was funded by a Kickstarter campaign which was fully funded in its first hour and raised over $2.5 million in backing.
 There are significant changes to gameplay, with somewhat less luck and more player agency, a redesigned and expanded board, and optional expansion content.

 Expansions

-There are five expansions created by Restoration Games for Fireball Island: The Curse of Vulcar.
+There are five expansions created by Restoration Games for Fireball Island: The Curse of Vul-Kar.